Only Lovers Left Alive: Production

-In August 2010, Jarmusch said that Tilda Swinton, Michael Fassbender, Mia Wasikowska and John Hurt had agreed to join the film, described by Jarmusch in May 2011 as a "crypto-vampire love story" but he did not have financing yet.
-Financing the film was a difficult process for the director and he explained at the world premiere at the Cannes International Film Festival in May 2013 that, "it's getting more and more difficult for films that are a little unusual, or not predictable, or don't satisfy people's expectations of something".
+In August 2010, Jarmusch said that Tilda Swinton, Michael Fassbender, Mia Wasikowska, and John Hurt had agreed to join the film, described by Jarmusch in May 2011 as a "crypto-vampire love story", but he did not have financing yet.
+Financing the film was a difficult process for the director and he explained at the world premiere at the Cannes International Film Festival in May 2013 that "it's getting more and more difficult for films that are a little unusual, or not predictable, or don't satisfy people's expectations of something".

-Jarmusch revealed in 2014 that, after seven years of frustration, Swinton said "That's good news, it means that now is not the time.
+Jarmusch revealed in 2014 that, after seven years of frustration, Swinton said "that's good news, it means that now is not the time.
 It will happen when it needs to happen".
 Jarmusch eventually received a US$7 million budget from the German NRW Filmstiftung (de).
 Producer Jeremy Thomas later said that Jarmusch is "one of the great American independent film-makers – he's the last of the line.
 People are not coming through like that any more".

 In January 2012, Tom Hiddleston replaced Fassbender prior to filming.
-Shooting began in June 2012 in numerous locations, the Brush Park district of Detroit, Michigan, U.S., Tangier, Morocco, Hamburg and Cologne in Germany.
+Shooting began that June in numerous locations, the Brush Park district of Detroit, Michigan, U.S., Tangier, Morocco, Hamburg and Cologne in Germany.
 Filming lasted seven weeks.

 The film is one of several Jarmusch productions, with films such as Night on Earth, in which the action mainly occurs at night.
-Swinton stated after the film's release: "Jim is pretty much nocturnal, so the nightscape is pretty much his palette.
+Swinton said after the film's release that "Jim is pretty much nocturnal, so the nightscape is pretty much his palette.
 There's something about things glowing in the darkness that feels to me really Jim Jarmusch.
 He's a rock star".

 Soundtrack

-Jarmusch's band SQÜRL, primarily responsible for the film's score, opens the film with a version of Wanda Jackson’s 1961 song "Funnel of Love".
+Jarmusch's band SQÜRL, primarily responsible for the film's score, opens the film with a version of Wanda Jackson's 1961 song "Funnel of Love".
 Other contributors to the soundtrack are Zola Jesus and Lebanese vocalist Yasmine Hamdan, while Dutch lute player Jozef van Wissem's compositions formed the core of the film's aural aesthetic.
 During the week of the soundtrack album's release, in April 2014, Van Wissem explained:

 I know the way [Jarmusch] makes his films is kind of like a musician.
-He has music in his head when he’s writing a script so it’s more informed by a tonal thing than it is by anything else ...
-I feel that I’m sort of political.
-Jim’s film is anti-contemporary-society.
-And the lute goes against all technology and against all computers and against all the shit you don’t need.
+He has music in his head when he's writing a script so it's more informed by a tonal thing than it is by anything else ...
+I feel that I'm sort of political.
+Jim's film is anti-contemporary-society.
+And the lute goes against all technology and against all computers and against all the crap you don't need.

 Van Wissem also described the film as "a very personal film, maybe even autobiographical" and that "Jim is a cultural sponge, he absorbs everything".
 A concert was held at the Santos Party House venue in New York City in April 2014 to celebrate the release of Jarmusch's eleventh feature film.
 During the Santos event, Jesus performed with van Wissem on both a "pseudo-Gregorian" piece from the film's soundtrack and an unrecorded collaboration.